Hi, I'm Amy.

 My values are everything to me.

 I've been through a lot in my personal life and career.
-I've been where you are.
+Most likely, I've been where you are in one way or another.

 Long-term, short-term, I'm here for ya.
 Whatever it takes.
 We will take your challenges head on, together.